memgraph/docs/mage/query-modules/cpp/nodes.md

 #### Input:

-- `nodes: List[Node]` ➡ list of input nodes which are to be linked.
+- `nodes: List[Node]` ➡ list of input nodes that need to be linked.
-- `type: string` ➡ type of relationship which will be used in linking.
+- `type: string` ➡ type of relationship that will link two nodes.

 #### Usage: